Virtual Patent Marking: Everything You Need to Know

 There are many benefits to virtual patent marking.
 Some of the advantages for patent holders include:

 - The ability to update the patent information without the expense of modifying a product or redoing tooling.
 Virtual patents also save costs by combining all of the patent information on one platform.

 - The amount of information required on the marking is less, giving patent owners the ability to mark smaller products instead of having to label them.

 The main test for whether a patent has been sufficiently marked is whether the general public is aware of the patent.
 A patentee will be considered in full compliance with marking requirement if they have at least substantially marked most of their products and they are no longer distributing unmarked products.

 If you need help with virtual patent marking, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.